Learning how to write a book for the first time is a challenge, but you can easily become an author.

 Stick to your commitment when the writing feels more like work and less like a passion, even when you don’t feel inspired.
 After all, it’s not easy to write the first draft, never mind become a “New York Times bestselling author.”

 Adopt the mindset of a professional writer who doesn’t call in sick or give up because he or she doesn’t feel like doing the work.
 You must become a professional who finishes writing.
+Learn more in our explainer on how long it takes to write a book.

 Tip: Commit to working on your book every day by writing in the same place at the same time, either early in the morning or late at night.